sebnil/appium-mqtt-backdoor/README.md

 ![Example use of backdoor in Robot framework](ReadmeAssets/ios.gif)

 ## Background
-Appium is generally considered a blackbox testing tool.
-It has no access to the app's methods.
+Appium is generally considered a blackbox testing tool, that is it has no access to the app's methods.
 Appium acts on the elements accessible by an user.

 But what if that is not enough?
-For example if you want to simulate an incoming notifiction, a bluetooth device connection, or a crash?
+For example if you want to simulate an incoming notification, a bluetooth device connection, or a crash?
 For that you need whitebox testing with access to the app's internal methods.

 There are ways to do whitebox testing in Android using the espresso driver:
 - https://appiumpro.com/editions/51